Prostate Cancer Treatment in Salt Lake City, UT

 What are Risk Factors for Prostate Cancer?

-The following risk factors can increase your chances of getting prostate cancer:
+American Cancer Society list the following risk factors can increase your chances of getting prostate cancer:

 Age – Prostate cancer is most common in men after the age of 50, and 60% of cases are men over the age of 65.
 There’s not a lot of reason to get examined before the age of 40-50.